cozy/cozy-stack/docs/doctype.md

 `io.cozy.contacts.accounts` is the accounts of external services used to synchronize the `io.cozy.accounts`.

+The name of the doctype must be composed of only lowercase letters, digits, `.` and `_` characters.

 ## Add documentation about your doctype

 The doctypes are documented on https://docs.cozy.io/en/cozy-doctypes/docs/